SAP/ai-sdk-js/packages/langchain/README.md

     ...others
 ```

-Below are are the usage of OpenAI's chat and embedding client.
+If you pass API Keys they are ignored, since you're not inteded to call the vendor's endpoints directly.
+Instead, the credentials in the binding are used to call SAP's LLM Proxy.

 ### OpenAI

+We offer two types of clients for OpenAI models.
+Currenty these are chat and embedding models.

 #### Chat